-The Bank takes on exposure to credit risk, which is the risk that a counterparty will cause a financial loss to the Bank by failing to discharge an obligation.
+The Bank takes on exposure to credit risk, principally retail credit risk, which is the risk that a counterparty will cause a financial loss to the Bank by failing to discharge an obligation, such as failing to repay a loan obligation.
 Significant changes in the economy, or in the health of a particular industry segment that represents a concentration in the Bank's portfolio, could result in losses that are different from those provided for at the reporting date.

 The Bank structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to each counterparty, or groups of counterparties, and to geographical and industry segments.
-Such risks are monitored on a revolving basis and subject to an annual or more frequent review.
+Such risks are monitored on a regular basis and subject to an annual or more frequent review.
 Limits on the level of credit risk by product, industry sector and by country are approved annually by the Board of Directors.